Our Sustainability Vision

 Stone Paper can be recycled an infinite number of times - to produce more Stone Paper with minimal impact to the environment.
 (Unlike pulp paper which can only be recycled 6-7 times and each time more virgin pulp paper fibres must be added i.e. more trees must be cut down).

-Stone Paper is made up of a small amount (20%) of non-toxic PE resin.
+Stone Paper is made up of a small amount (20%) of non-toxic HDPE resin.
 This is why it's in its rightful place with 'Number 2' recycling.

 Left in sunlight Stone Paper will degrade in only 12 months!

 Keen to know more?
 This is the basic process; If left outdoors, the sun’s strong UV rays will harden our Stone Paper like an eggshell.
 Within 12 months the PE converts to 1.7 parts per million of Nitrous Oxide and 70 parts per million of Carbon Monoxide, leaving behind only stone dust (calcium carbonate).
 Completely natural and non-toxic.
 From the earth, returned to the earth.

 What if Stone Paper becomes buried in a landfill away from direct sunlight?
 The sun's UV rays will penetrate to a certain depth and still break down the PE - at a slower rate.
 Because of its non-toxic properties, Stone Paper wont cause any harm to the earth, water or any organisms.
 Should Stone Paper become buried below a certain depth indefinitely, it is unlikely that it will degrade.

 Stone Paper is not only recyclable and photodegradable, it's also commercially compostable.

 Commercial composting facilities carefully manage the moisture and temperature levels during the composting process, breaking down the PE resin and leaving behind stone dust.

 We use Soy or Water based inks when we print on Stone Paper products.